Simula Research Laboratory: Funding

 Simula is funded from several different sources.
 There is allocated, basic funding and long-term projects from the Norwegian government.
-The remaining funding is secured from external sources, mainly research grants from the European Union and the Research Council of Norway.
+The remaining funding is secured from external sources, mainly research grants from the European Union and the Research Council of Norway, and from industry projects.

 Name

 Simula Research Laboratory is named after the programming language Simula, which was developed by the Norwegian scientists Kristen Nygaard and Ole-Johan Dahl.
 Both men received the A. M. Turing Award in 2001 and the IEEE John von Neumann Medal in 2002 for their contribution to the development of object-oriented programming.

 Simula was named after the language to honour the outstanding scientific achievement of Nygaard and Dahl, and to encourage research that meets the highest standards of quality.

 Activities

 Simula's main objective is to conduct basic and applied research and provide education in select areas of information and communications technology (ICT), thereby contributing to innovation in society.